 Lewis explains: “I’d had a late night of study so the next day, before heading to the gym, I took some caffeine – unfortunately, I took too much.
 I started feeling dizzy and my dizziness got worse, then my heart was racing.
 The paramedics arrived and told me I’d had a caffeine overdose, but I’d also had a panic attack.
 For six months afterwards, I had at least a panic attack a week.
 I just couldn’t shake this constant nagging thought that something bad would happen because of something I did.”

 Fortunately, as part of the programme’s ‘how you think’ module, Susan offers techniques that Lewis subsequently put into practice and that have helped him “manage those types of negative thoughts brilliantly”.

-“I’m in the engineering society at Edinburgh University and the President of that society, Khalis Ariff, attended a previous Make Your Mark with Susan Room® school and went onto become an Ambassador.
+“I’m the President of the Engineering Society at Edinburgh University.
+The former President, Khalis Ariff, attended a previous Make Your Mark with Susan Room® school and went onto become an Ambassador.
 He knew what I’d been experiencing and talked me through the types of learning the programme offered and how it had helped him.
 I’m so grateful to Khalis for nominating me for a place on this programme because this learning has helped me get better control of anxiety that was basically taking over my life.”

 That’s why Lewis has also recently become a Make Your Mark Ambassador himself.
 He now wants to share his story with other young people, so they too understand the benefits of professional coaching and get the opportunity to experience the Make Your Mark with Susan Room® student programme.